guillaumeblaquiere/eventsync/README.md

 ### EventList
 ```
 {
-  "FirstEventDate": date,
+  "firstEventDate": date,
   "lastEventDate": date,
   "numberOfEvents": int,
+  "minNbOfOccurrence": int,
   "events": [Event]
 }
 ```
 Where
-* `FirstEventDate` is the date of the least recent event in the trigger's observation period.
+* `firstEventDate` is the date of the least recent event in the trigger's observation period.
 Not provided is no event are in  the `events` list
 * `lastEventDate` is the date of the most recent event in the trigger's observation period.
 Not provided is no event are in  the `events` list
 * `numberOfEvents` is the number of events in the trigger's observation period.
 Can be different of the number of events in the `events` list
+*  `minNbOfOccurrence` is the value set in the configuration to consider the endpoint valid
 * `events` is the array of `Event` according to the configuration

 ### Event